OpenHistoricalMap/DateFunctions-plpgsql/README.md

 This is a known issue with calculating differences across the BCE/CE boundary, and is not novel to this expression of dates as decimal format.

+### Our Use Case and Technical Challenges

+At OpenHistoricalMap, for the purpose of filtering vector tiles, we needed a method of converting dates into a number which could be unequivocally compared as `>=` and `<=`.

+* Dates in ISO 8601 string format such as _2000-01-01_ fall flat when dealing with BCE dates, e.g. _-2500-01-01_ is greater than _-2499-12-31_
+* We need support outside the range of the Unix epoch (1900-2039) and earlier than that of the Julian calendar (_-4713-01-01_).
+  * Existing libraries do not support dates outside of their range.
+Dates prior to 0 J are out of range in Python and in PostgreSQL, and are silently (erroneously) converted to 0 J by PHP.
+Underlying C libraries using `struct tm` do not work outside of Unix epoch range.

+Effectively, this means we had to create our own implementation of the R `decimal_date()` function, without recourse to underlying libraries.

+As such, the technique chosen here is to convert the specified date into a decimal year, without recourse to the underlying date/time libraries.
+* Dates are supplied in ISO 8601-like format and support positive and negative years, e.g. _-2000-01-01_ and _2000-01-01_ and _+2000-01-01_
+* The Gregorian calendar is treated as proleptic: 365 or 366 says, February 29 existing only when `year % 4 == 0 and (year % 100 != 0 or year % 400 == 0)`
+* The returned decimal value represents the year, plus a decimal portion indicating "how far along" the year is at 12 noon on the given day.
+Keep in mind that since years vary between 365 and 336 days' length, the decimal "value" of a date may vary between years:
+  * Example: 1999 has 365 days, so 12 noon on January 1 would be _1999.001370_ and on December 31 would be _1999.998630_
+  * Example: 2000 has 366 days, so 12 noon on January 1 would be _2000.001366_ and on December 31 would be _2000.998634_
+* In the case of negative years (BCE dates) the decimal portion is "inverted" into days from December 31, since December of a BCE year is closer to the 0 mark.
+  * Example: Dec 31 2000 BCE is _-2000.001366_ and Jan 1 2000 BCE is _-2000.998634_